ICT Admin Partners Private Sector To Boost COVID-19 Disinfection Drive - UrduPoint

 ICT Admin Partners Private Sector To Boost COVID-19 Disinfection Drive

-Under the campaign, the teams of local administration in collaboration with the volunteers of Al-Janant Maal would sanitize the affected areas in the city to effectively curb spread of the disease.
+Under the campaign, the teams of local administration in collaboration with the volunteers of a private shopping mall would sanitize the affected areas in the city to effectively curb spread of the disease.

 Talking to APP, Deputy Commissioner, Islamabad, Hamza Shafqaat said spray teams would also adhere to Standard Operating Procedures (SOPs) issued by the ICT to contain the pandemic during the campaign.